Cremation Cost – Everything You Need To Know

 Another key factor that sets apart cremation from burial is its environmental impact.

-Important – consider burial insurance to cover your cremation and funeral costs.
+Important – consider burial insurance for seniors to cover your cremation and funeral costs.

 Additionally if you choose not keep your loved one’s ashes at home in an urn then there are plenty of natural scattering options available too – something that isn’t possible with buried remains unless you opt for a green burial instead (which has its own set of restrictions).